floppystick6/Sparkfun-BeatBag/README.md

 5) Divide Mag∆V by ∆t to find the rate of change in the acceleration.
 This is the Jerk. (https://en.wikipedia.org/wiki/Jerk_(physics))

-6) Then check this Jerk against a minimum threshold to filter out jerks caused by incidental "accelerations".
+6) Then check this Jerk against a minimum threshold to filter out jerks caused by incidental "accelerations" (non-hits).

   - Based on the raw data provided, I found 650 to be a good Jerk minimum threshold.